vmplacco/linemake/README.md

 There is one `linemake` oddity that we have no interest in addressing for the foreseeable future.
 The code will refuse to work (and will say so) when the requested beginning and ending wavelengths bridge the divide between two files of atomic line data, each of which covers 1000 Å. As a result, if you have a desired line list from, e.g., 5990 Å to 6010 Å, the code would crash without the built-in exit.
 The simple work-around is to run the code twice, in the example case from 5990 Å to 5999.999 Å, and from 6000 Å to 6010 Å.

+## Running `linemake`

+To run the code, navigate to the installation directory and execute the binary file generated after the compilation:

+    cd /path/to/linemake/
+    ./linemake.go

+Then follow the prompts.
+After the program is executed, two new files will be generated (`outlines` and `outsort`).

 ## Description of the database and current status

 The periodic table below shows a summary of the current **curated** transitions available in the `linemake` database.
 Click [here](http://vmplacco.github.io/files/linemake_ptable.html) for an interactive version.
 A substantial number of additional transitions can be found in the `mooglists/moogatom*` files.